kkmiranda/PNWMetagenomes/NAMeD/README.md

 The genes at the start of the pathway are treated as the source nodes and those at the end are the target nodes.

 If it is possible to cross the network from source to target, allowing for __% of steps to be missed, a metabolism is present.
+It's also possible to mess with the percentage allowed missing to account for common metabolisms in novel environments.

 I do this by using `get_all_simple_paths` from the `iGraph` package to find each possible path from <i>each</i> source node to <i>each</i> target node.
 This generates a large list of possible paths between source and target nodes.

 Then I query the `masterdata file` generated above for all possible genes in each possible pathway.

-The nitty-gritties of the pathway can be found at <a href="https://github.com/kkmiranda/NAMeD">NAMeD</a>
+The nitty-gritties of the pathway can be found at <a href="https://github.com/kkmiranda/NAMeD">NAMeD</a>.

+The output of this is found in `assets/misc_table_33.txt`

 ## Carbon Metabolisms